Top Website Design Trends For 2022

-In 2020, business owners pivoted on digital marketing and launched their eCommerce websites to keep their enterprises up and running.
+In 2021, many business owners pivoted on digital marketing and launched their eCommerce websites to keep their enterprises up and running.
 Many people sought job opportunities or made money online by creating a blog or portfolio website.

 1. Parallax Effects